Llansteffan Castle: Conquest of West Wales

 The castle was built by the Normans after 1100 as part of their invasion of Wales and granted to the Marmion family before passing to the Camvilles through marriage.

 It was captured by Maredudd ap Gruffydd in 1146 against the forces of Maurice FitzGerald, Lord of Lanstephan and his brother William FitzGerald, Lord of Emlyn who were the leading Norman settlers of the region, members of the Fitzgerald dynasty.

 The castle was retaken by the Normans in 1158.
 Llywelyn the Great recaptured the castle for the Welsh in 1215 and taken back by the Camville family sometime after 1223.
 The castle fell to Llywelyn ap Gruffudd in 1257 but returned to the Camvilles by the 1260s.

 By 1367, it was described as in a poor state.

 Owain Glyndŵr

 The castle was captured twice by the forces of Owain Glyndŵr in 1403 and c.1405.
 It was recaptured by Sir John Pennes in 1408.
 The castle was later granted to the Crown and the two-tower Gatehouse was converted into a residence.

 Preservation

 The castle, which is privately owned, is under a deed of guardianship with Cadw.
+Since 2024, Cadw have used the Welsh name Castell Llansteffan in English, as part of an effort to standardise the names in both languages.